jackkershaw/vital-signs/README.md

   - Displayed this as an embed, with an anchor tag to view the pdf full screen.
 Unfortunately, the download attribute doesn't work anymore for Chrome and Firefox on cross-origin requests, but a full screen view is usually more than sufficient.
 Social share icons for the articles will prove invaluable here.
   - Edited instructions for the client on how to upload PDF posts.

+- Set up on Google Search Console to allow indexing of the site and recording queries.
+- Activated CDN and caching on the Wordpress backend through SiteGround.

 # Running on your machine

 ## Run the Frontend (Next.js) in development mode: